wcpannell/ISAProject/readme.rst

 The next easiest instructions to add were the arithmetic instructions: add, sub, awm, owm.
 These basic instructions were explicitly required to be present.
-The rotate/shift instructions, rlm and rrm, are needed in order to implement power-of-two mutliplication and divison, which, although not explicitly required, are nearly as ubuiquitous as the basic arithmetic instructions.
+The rotate/shift instructions, rlm and rrm, are needed in order to implement power-of-two multiplication and division, which, although not explicitly required, are nearly as ubiquitous as the basic arithmetic instructions.
 The xwm (XOR) was also not explicitly needed, but is frequently needed in communications applications, negation, and it rounded out the bitwise boolean operations nicely.
 A strong contender